 Having the right knowledge and information is the key to a safe and successful tenancy.
 It’s always worth getting advice from people with more experience than you.

-You could talk to family and friends who rent their homes from a private landlord or get in touch with Private Rented Service Newcastle for advice, support and training.
+You could talk to family and friends who rent their homes from a private landlord, or get in touch with the Private Rented Service Newcastle for advice, support and training.

 How will I know if a landlord is reliable?

-If you have any problems with your landlord and they are a member of one of these schemes you can contact them for assistance.
+If you have any problems with your landlord and they are a member of one of these schemes you can contact the scheme for assistance.